defi-org-code/CompoundLoop/README.md

 ## Roles

-Owner can withdraw funds and manager and enter/exit the position in Compound.
-For simplicity, can leave both roles as the deployer Trezor account.
+*Owner* can withdraw funds and *manager* can enter/exit the position in Compound.
+For simplicity, can leave both roles as the deployer Trezor account since handling the contract can be manual (no bot needed).

 ## Management

 Recommended to take the ABI created during test/deployment and upload it as private [custom ABI](https://info.etherscan.com/custom-abi/) to Etherscan and this way we can easily use Etherscan read/write interface without publishing the contract source.

+## Gas

+Exiting with $1M inside takes 5.5M gas, existing with $5M inside takes 7.5M gas.

+## Monitoring

+Call `getAccountLiquidity` to see that the liquidity is not dropping to zero (approaching liquidation).
+The liquidity should usually increase over time since combined interest rate should be positive.

+*Review: might need to improve this to a state updating function since this may not take into account changes over time*

 ## Emergencies